mgpc-lab/cpuminer-opt/README.md

 parameters:

 scryptn2: --algo scrypt --param-n 1048576

+magpiecoin: --algo yespower --param-n 2048 -param-r 32 --param-key "Magpies are birds of the Corvidae family."

 cpupower: --algo yespower --param-key "CPUpower: The number of CPU working or available for proof-of-work mining"